1.5°C Supply Chain Leaders

 Driving climate action throughout global supply chains

-Forward-thinking supply chain leaders understand the need to work with their supply chain to halve emissions before 2030 and achieve net zero emissions before 2050.
-Working with their suppliers in order to reach collective targets, they aim to reduce greenhouse gas emissions through action and collaboration, while looking to inspire others to do the same.
-The 1.5°C Supply Chain Leaders show full support for the newly launched SME Climate Hub.
+Forward-thinking supply chain leaders understand the need to work with their suppliers to halve emissions before 2030 and achieve net zero emissions before 2050.
+Working with their suppliers in order to reach collective targets, they aim to reduce greenhouse gas emissions through firm action and collaboration, while looking to inspire others to do the same.
+The 1.5°C Supply Chain Leaders was initiated by the Exponential Roadmap Initiative together with founding partners Ericsson, IKEA, Telia, BT Group and Unilever and will support SMEs globally through the SME Climate Hub.

 The 1.5°C Supply Chain Leaders have made the following commitment: